-UPDATE: The Chiropractic Examining Board has given DCs, CTs, and CRTs until the end of the 2021-22 biennium to complete their continuing education for the current license period.
-Please note that DSPS has not cancelled or waived the required hours.
+CE Deadline Extension: The CEB has given DCs, CTs, and CRTs until the end of the 2021-22 biennium to complete their continuing education for the current license period.
+Please note that the CEB/DSPS has not cancelled or waived the required hours.
 They have simply EXTENDED the deadline to complete the CE requirements to December 2022.

 In other words, in December 2022, DCs will need a total of 80 hours CE, CTs a total of 12 hours CE, CRTs a total of 24 hours CE.

 It's our understanding that you may NOT earn your 2021-22 hours in 2020.
-Do if you already have your hours completed, don't take additional hours this Summer/Fall thinking you can apply those to the next biennium.
+If you already have your CE hours completed for 2018-2020, you cannot "work ahead" thinking you can apply those extra hours to the next biennium.

+CPR/AED Requirement: The examining board did not make changes to the CPR/AED requirement, so be sure to keep your certification current.
 Ordinarily, we highly recommend the CPR/AED that has an in-person component.
-But because those are not currently being taught, we suggest that DCs stay current on their CPR/AED requirement by taking an online course offered by an approved instructor.
-Approved CPR
+If you have trouble finding an in-person CPR class, or prefer not to take the class in-person right now, we suggest that DCs stay current on their CPR/AED requirement by taking an online course offered by an approved instructor.

 If you received your license AFTER December 15, 2018, then you do NOT need to take continuing education hours for renewal.
 But you still need to submit the forms/payment for renewal to DSPS.

 If you earned your license BEFORE December 15, 2018, you need to complete the following continuing education:

 If you have questions about requirements for Initial DC licensure in Wisconsin: